 Under this Statement, a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The adoption of Statement 87 has no significant impact on the City's financial statements.

-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
+The requirements of this Statement are effective for reporting periods beginning after December 15.